 - The calories you eat go toward energy, fat, waste, and muscle.

-Knowing the facts leads you to make correct changes to your diet, exercises, and supplements.
+Knowing the facts leads you to change your diet, exercises, and supplements.
 It is never magic, but science that helps you reach your goals.
 You can always trust the numbers because the numbers do not lie.

 So, how much muscle can you gain in a month?